Piero Sraffa: Early career

 From 1921 to 1922, he studied at the London School of Economics.
 During this period, at Cambridge, he met twice John Maynard Keynes, who invited him to a collaboration.
 This request led Sraffa to write two articles about the Italian banking system published in 1922, the first (The Bank Crisis in Italy) in The Economic Journal (edited by Keynes) and the second (The current situation of Italian banks) in the supplement of the newspaper Manchester Guardian (now The Guardian).
 Keynes also entrusted Sraffa with the Italian edition of his A Tract on Monetary Reform.
-The meeting with Keynes was undoubtedly a fundamental turning point of Sraffa's biography.
+The meeting with Keynes was undoubtedly a fundamental turning point in Sraffa's career.

 In 1922 Sraffa was appointed director of the provincial labour department in Milan, where he frequented socialist circles.
 In this period he made friends with Carlo Rosselli and Raffaele Mattioli, both assistants of Luigi Einaudi at the time.

 The march on Rome, with the consequent seizure of power by Mussolini, was an event destined to affect deeply his future.
-His father Angelo was the target of an aggression by a fascist squad and received two very threatening telegrams by Mussolini himself who required a public retraction by Piero on the content of the second article published in the Manchester Guardian.
+His father Angelo was the target of aggression by a fascist squad and received two very threatening telegrams by Mussolini himself who required a public retraction by Piero on the content of the second article published in the Manchester Guardian.
 Piero did not write a retraction.
 In May 1924 his friend Antonio Gramsci, who found himself stuck firstly in Moscow and then in Vienna due to the advent to power of fascism, returned to Rome on his election to Parliament.
 From now on the relations between the two intellectuals intensified.
 On 26 November 1926 Italian Parliament approved the law "defence of the state", thus giving rise to the totalitarian state.
-On 8 November 1926 Antonio Gramsci was arrested.
-During Gramsci's incarceration Sraffa supplied books and the material, literally pens and paper, with which Gramsci would write his Prison Notebooks.
+On 8 November 1926, Antonio Gramsci was arrested.
+During Gramsci's incarceration, Sraffa supplied books and the material, literally pens and paper, with which Gramsci would write his Prison Notebooks.

+Major works

 The laws of productivity under competitive conditions

 In 1925, Sraffa wrote about returns to scale and perfect competition.
-In the 1926 article, The Laws of Returns under Competitive Conditions, published in The Economic Journal, Sraffa resumes and develops his work of 1925 to show the inconsistency of the Marshallian theory of partial equilibrium, according to which, in competition for each good:
+In the 1926 article, "The Laws of Returns under Competitive Conditions", published in The Economic Journal, Sraffa resumes and develops his work of 1925 to show the inconsistency of the Marshallian theory of partial equilibrium, according to which, in competition for each good: